neeiilgarciaa/machLearning/cardio/readme.md

 The model also had a recall value of 1, which tells how the model can be perfect for detecting a person's general health correctly.

 ### 2. heart disease.py
 Like the general health method, this time it will check how such a lifestyle affects one's condition.
+Knowing how likely are you having a heart disease.